Pin It

 Vanilla Almond Spritz Cookies Recipe

-One thing I remember most about making spritz cookies with Bettie is the old-fashioned cookie press she had, and just how much pain it inflicted on your poor wrists and hands.
-I mean, your muscles were literally sore the day after using it.
+One thing I remember most about making spritz cookies with Bettie is the old-fashioned cookie press she had, and just how much pain it inflicted on your poor wrists and hands, no doubt leaving you with aching wrists and sore arms the day after using it.

-Luckily, times have changed.
-OXO’s cookie press is worlds away from that old metal press, with an ergonomic lever that pumps out a perfectly shaped cookie with barely any pressure.
+Luckily, times have changed, and modern cookie presses are worlds away from that old metal press, with an ergonomic lever that pumps out a perfectly shaped cookie with barely any pressure.
+This OXO cookie press is my personal favorite (I particularly love the snowflake shape for a more universal holiday cookie).

 If you are baking multiple sheets of cookies, you want to wipe down the cookie sheet and refreeze it between each batch.
 If you have multiple cookie sheets this process will be quicker, otherwise let the cookies cool for 5-10 minutes, transfer them to a wire cooling rack, then once the cookie sheet is cool to the touch, wipe off the residual grease and sanding sugar that may be stuck to it, and pop it back in the freezer for 10 minutes.